-Cork is Ireland’s second largest city and a true epicenter of music and more specifically, traditional music.
+Cork is Ireland’s second largest city and a true epicentre of music and more specifically, traditional music.

 If you’re visiting Ireland and want to experience a truly Irish trad night, Cork is the perfect place to start.
 Numerous venues are open late every night of the week with live music continuing into the wee hours.